gfickel/tiny_model_server/README.md

 - Route to process an image and return an image.
 Useful for image segmentation, optical flow (returning a HxWx2 np.float32 image, most likely), and other applications.
 I already added *ImageResponse* as a message on server.proto, I just need to implement a new route.
 - Better client-side load balancing.
 Round Robin is actually pretty good for most applications, but perhaps some server-side load metrics that are passed to the client could be used.
 - Some Kubernetes configs for easy horizontal scaling
+- Add some configurations to environment variables, such as port number and number of parallel workers.
+They can be easily when running the Docker images.
+- Add Locust load tests.